How to paint a starfish natural history illustration

 - Use the size 6 brush to paint wavy lines close to the arms of the starfish.

-- Look closely and you’ll see that not all sides of each arm has a shadow.
+- Look closely and you’ll see that not all sides of each arm have a shadow.
 The arms with no shadows show us the light is shining on them.

 - Make your shadows darker closer to the arms and lighter as they move away from the edges.